The local authorities are often criticized, sometimes perhaps playfully but other times with ill feelings, for their style of law enforcement.

 Even more disturbing, though, according to the law enforcement officials, is that the case is linked to a violent Mexican cartel.
 If that is found to be the case, the authorities face a challenge greater than some may have realized, even in Park City.

 The manner of the investigation and the arrests offer encouragement that law enforcement understands the severity of a case like the one that has been outlined against the suspects.
-There was apparently quick cooperation -- no turf wars between local and federal agencies that could have delayed or disrupted the investigation after the first leads were developed.

 The cooperation needs to continue beyond the case in Prospector, and the officials have said as much.
 Future investigations will hopefully be modeled after the one announced this week even as the circumstances of the cases change.